National Honor Society

 With a smile and a hearty "good morning", this team of trained six grade students assists incoming students each morning in the carpool lane.
 A warm greeting and a little assistance opening doors and grabbing backpacks is the goal to help make your SCCS morning experience a smooth and happy one!
 Additionally, students serve at other special school events.

 Founded in 1921, the California Scholarship Federation is the oldest scholarship institution in the state of California.
 The SCCS CSF chapter recognizes student scholarship and provides opportunities for students to use their academic gifts in community service.
 Membership is based on the prior semester's grades.
 Students must fill out an application and turn it in with a copy of their report card for the prior semester.
 Freshmen may apply for membership at the spring semester.
 Students with 4 or more consecutive semesters of membership receive special recognition during graduation.

 CSF chapters actively promote the ideal of service to the community and continue to encourage and motivate academically talented students through recognition.
 Students become eligible for membership by achieving and maintaining set standards of academic excellence.

-Led by faculty advisor Mrs. Debbie Brenner, the SCCS chapter has maintained a steady membership of approximately 40 members per semester.
+Led by faculty advisor Mrs. Darla Agajanian, the SCCS chapter has maintained a steady membership of approximately 40 members per semester.